ibmdb/node-ibm_db/README.md

 - Node.js v24.x onwards uses `C++20` standards.
 To compile source code on MacOS, install `llvm` and use it.

-- ibm_db driver migrated to use node-addon-api package instead of nan package.
-Hence, no need to install ibm_db on node.js version change.

 - The latest node.js version using which `ibm_db` is tested: **25.8.2**

 ## Install